RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 Follow these instructions to setup the development environment on CodeReady Workspaces.

 You might be familiar with the CodeReady Workspaces which is one of the most popular IDEs for Java and other programming languages.
-[CodeReady Workspaces](https://access.redhat.com/documentation/en-us/red_hat_codeready_workspaces) is the next-generation CodeReady Workspaces which is web-based and gives you a full-featured IDE running in the cloud.
+[CodeReady Workspaces](https://access.redhat.com/documentation/en-us/red_hat_codeready_workspaces) is the next-generation Eclipse IDE which is web-based and gives you a full-featured IDE running in the cloud.
 You have an CodeReady Workspaces instance deployed on your OpenShift cluster which you will use during these labs.